-This course will introduce the student to the fundamentals of Spanish vocabulary and grammar.
-Students will develop all four essential skills of learning a World Language such as reading, writing, listening and speaking.
-Some cultural and geographical information will be covered as well.
-By the end of Spanish I, students will have the ability to use the present tense.
-They will be able to initiate basic conversations with Native Spanish speakers using basic vocabulary and common greetings and expressions.
+This course will introduce the student to the fundamentals of basic Spanish language vocabulary, common phrases (both question and answer), and grammar.
+Students will develop a beginner's skill level in all four essential areas of 2nd language learning such as reading (identifying words & phrases), writing, listening and speaking (by the end of the first year.)
+We will also focus on cultural phenomena such as holidays, customs & traditions in real-time as those special dates occur on the regular scholastic calendar ("Feliz Navidad", "Cinco de mayo", etc.) By the end of Spanish I, students will be able to use the present tense to form basic phrases, short sentence structures, and to ask and respond to basic questions.
+Spanish 1 students will also be able to initiate basic conversations with Native Spanish-speakers using basic vocabulary and common greetings and expressions.